ksensazli/PCL_Project_Final/README.md

 CMake : CMake version 3.24 <br />
 C++ Standart : C++ 11 <br />
 # ➢ How to install PCL 1.10 on Ubuntu 20.04.5 LTS
 To install PCL 1.10 in Ubuntu 20.04.5 LTS environment, some commands are needed first.
-The commands I used during the installation phase are as follows: <br />
+The commands I used during the installation phase are as follows: <br /> <br />
 --sudo apt update <br />
 --sudo apt upgrade <br />
 --sudo apt install build-essentials <br />
--- sudo apt install libpcl-dev <br />
+-- sudo apt install libpcl-dev <br /> <br />
 After the packages triggered by the commands are installed, we need to prepare a CMakeList by creating a new project on CLion 2022.3.
-Example CMakeList is given below: <br />
+Example CMakeList is given below: <br /> <br />
 cmake_minimum_required(VERSION 3.24) <br />
 project(PCL_Project_v1) <br />
 set(CMAKE_CXX_STANDARD 11) <br />